nestauk/cci_cameroon/cci_cameroon/pipeline/model_run/README.md

 To note the project is setup using the Nesta Cookiecutter (guidelines on the Nesta Cookiecutter [can be found here](https://nestauk.github.io/ds-cookiecutter/structure/)).

+#### Pre-trained models (classification)

+The pre-trained classification model is saved to outputs/model.
+This model is fitted using the same IFRC dataset that the test set came from.
+The script to run the file is in the pipeline folder and is called 'classification_model_save\*.'

+The MultiLabelBinarizer model is used to access the classes to create the predictions dataset.
+This model is also created and saved to outputs by running classification_model_save.'

+\*This script relies on the training set being saved in outputs/data/data_for_modelling.
+See the main readme page for more information.

 #### Input needed

 After you setup the project you will need your test dataset.
 To build our models we used the dataset provided to us by the IFRC and Cameroon Red Cross containing rumours, beliefs and observations from community members (more information on the data source can be found on the [IFRC.Go website](https://go.ifrc.org/emergencies/4583#community-data)).
 To run the scripts the data needs to be in the following format: